The Most Popular Breast Augmentation in Utah

 We use only the highest quality materials at Vincent Surgical Arts

 The surgeons at Vincent Surgical Arts have been using only MENTOR® brand breast implant for over 12 years.
 MENTOR® is the #1 trusted brand in breast implants, and we believe they are the highest quality.
 This is why they’re backed by a lifetime warranty.
 Currently, there is a recall on Allergan breast implants which does not affect the patients of Vincent Surgical Arts because we only use MENTOR®.
 If you have Allergan brand breast implants and want to switch to MENTOR® or are looking for breast implant removal.
-Contact the highly experienced cosmetic surgeons at Vincent Surgical Arts for a free consultation.
+Contact the highly experienced cosmetic surgeons at Vincent Surgical Arts for a consultation.

 Breast Augmentation Reviews